We provide Ephesus Elementary students with an assortment of S.T.E.A.M. learning opportunities throughout the curriculum and special events.

 Our Digital Learning team delivers lessons on responsible use and digital integrity through the Media-Technology Seesaw Class.

 Feel free to use the Seesaw app as a way to have conversations at home about your child's learning.
 Each teacher has a private code they can share with you so you have access only to your child's learning journal.
+Your teacher partner may opt to have a password-protected class blog instead.

 Now in year 2 of our digital learning pilot program, we have many more digital learning and teaching opportunities at our fingertips.
 We work together as Digital Learning team to screen websites and apps for your child's data protection.
-If a particular resource is assessed to have potential benefits for learning but requires parental permission for use with children under 13, we will adhere to the CHCCS district and board policies for Technology in the Educational Program.
+If a particular resource is assessed to have potential benefits for learning but requires parental permission for use with children under 13, we adhere to the CHCCS district and board policies for Technology in the Educational Program.

 If for some reason, you would prefer for your child not to be a participant in technology-enhanced learning, you have the option to print this District opt-out form and return it to the school personnel listed.
 We work closely with parents and families to address any concerns you have about CHCCS digital learning and teaching.